LCDA-UCP/tac-hands-on/README.md

 **Note: If you are using a virtual environment, make sure to activate it before running the command above.
 Using a conda environment is recommended.**

-You can now commit and push your changes to your forked repository.
+You can now commit and push your changes to the repository.

 ## Create a branch with your name